masroof-maindak/IEEE754-PeePee/README.md

 # IEEE754-PeePee

 Piss shrimple IEEE754 single-precision floating-pointer converter made for concept-reinforcement.

-Took embarrassingly long because of endianness skill issues and a stubborn obstinacy w.r.t using muh modern C++, but fuck it.
+This took embarrassingly long because of endianness skill issues and a stubborn obstinacy w.r.t using muh modern C++ features to an egregious extent.

 ## Usage